 Maryland community college students have a number of special programs and opportunities that can assist them throughout their transfer journey.
 Transferring within the Maryland higher education system as a Maryland resident offers benefits and a defined pathway toward earning a bachelor's degree.
 Review the following list for information and opportunities you may wish to consider:

-- Pre-Transfer Advising assists all prospective students, but offers advising access on-site for students attending Anne Arundel Community College, Howard Community College, Montgomery College, and Prince George’s Community College.
-Reach out to an advisor early and often in your transfer journey - we are here to help you!
+- Pre-Transfer Advising assists all prospective students, but offers specific advising access for students attending Anne Arundel Community College, Howard Community College, Montgomery College, and Prince George’s Community College.
+Reach out to us early and often in your transfer journey - we are here to help you!

 - Completing an Associate’s degree at a Maryland community college has a number of benefits, including potential completion of lower-level general education requirements.

 - Many courses transfer from Maryland community colleges that may not transfer from out-of-state institutions.
 Use UMD’s Transfer Credit Services database to determine how your courses may transfer or to plan out courses at your current Maryland community college.
 The Transfer Credit Resource Guide and video may assist you in using the database, and don’t hesitate to reach out to an advisor as well with further questions.

 - The Office of Undergraduate Admissions coordinates the Maryland Transfer Advantage Program, which may guarantee admission to some Maryland community college students, and offers transfer merit scholarships specifically for Maryland community college students.

 The University of Maryland has more than 3,000 international students on campus.
 Prospective and admitted international students work closely with International Student & Scholar Services.
 International coursework is often evaluated upon a student’s admission to UMD, and Pre-Transfer Advisors cannot evaluate international coursework.